cwbaker/forge/docs/getting-started/writing-buildfiles.md

 The `buildfile()` function, used to load a buildfile, temporarily updates the working directory to the directory containing the buildfile and then executes the buildfile.
 This makes relative paths in the buildfile relative to the buildfile.

-Having buildfile relative paths leads naturally to having a buildfile per source containing directory with buildfiles in parent directories loading buildfiles from any directories beneath their own.
+Having buildfile relative paths leads naturally to having a hierarchy of buildfiles per source directory where buildfiles in parent directories loading buildfiles from directories beneath their own.

+Separating the dependency graph definition in buildfiles from the configuration in the root build script allows the buildfiles to be reused between different projects that might need different configurations.
+For example the buildfile for a library can be reused by several projects each with different configurations.

 ### Buildfiles